niobium-nz/Niobium/README.md

         {
             // RBAC should be correctly configured and it is the only supported authentication method options.FullyQualifiedNamespace = "test.servicebus.windows.net";

+            // Use Web Socket transport in case if this is a Blazor.NET app, or it's server environment but you are behind a firewall options.UseWebSocket = true
         })

         // Optionally enable interactive authentication to Storage Account in development environment